zachbreene/LLRBBST-Project/README.md

 &emsp; ***Insertion Method***

 * The insertion method is a function called insertNode(string).
-This function creates a node to insert and stores the given string.
-If the string inserted is not a duplicate, the tree will perform an autobalance.
+This function creates a node to insert and stores the given string, and inserts the node where it should be.
+If the string inserted is not a duplicate, the tree will perform an autobalance up to the root.
 If any duplicate words are detected, the "count" variable is increased by 1 per duplicate, with "count" starting at 1 in the overloaded constructor.

 &emsp; ***Search Method***